taniarascia/taniarascia.com/content/posts/2018-11-07-crud-app-in-react-with-hooks.md

 }
 ```

-> If you don't understand what's being passed through, try playing around with `console.log(event)` in the input handling unction.
+> If you don't understand what's being passed through, try playing around with `console.log(event)` in the input handling function.

 Now we extract the values from the state object, and reference our function in the `onChange` event.